emberian/blog/content/2013-06-22-how-i-got-started-with-rust.markdown

-Title: "How I got started hacking rustc, and how you can too!"
+Title: How I got started hacking rustc, and how you can too!
 Date: 2013-06-23 08:06
 Category: Rust